cloudflare/cloudflare-docs/products/workers/src/content/get-started/guide.md

 ## 8. Publish your project

-With our project configured, it is time to publish.
+With your project configured, you can now publish your Worker.

 To deploy to your `*.workers.dev` subdomain, run: